 The easiest way to encode a string to base64 in Node.js is to use the built-in

-Buffer object is within the global scope, you do not need to use
+Buffer object is within the global scope, which is why you do not need to explicitly import it using "

 new Buffer(string[, encoding])" was commonly used.
 However, using the constructor to instantiate a new

 Buffer object was deprecated starting from Node.js v6.0.0 as it was vulnerable to "Remote Memory Disclosure" attacks.
-You should instead use
+Therefore, you should use

 Hope you found this post useful.
 It was published (and was last revised ).
 Please show your love and support by sharing this post.